notification-icon

 You can do running, cycling, Zumba, or some yoga practices to boost your stamina.
 You will walk 5 to 7 hours daily, so prepare your legs.
 The best exercise you can do at home is squats and lunges.

-Trekking Dates: You can do this Tsum Valley trek on any date.
-The best time for the Tsum Valley trek is from February, March, April, May, June, September, October, November, and December for 2 to 12 people.
+You can do this Tsum Valley trek on any date.
+The best time for 2 to 12 people is from February to March, April to May, June to September, October, November, and December.
 The rainy season is unsuitable for the trek as the views are not great, and sometimes landslides can happen.

-Your trekking luggage: You will have 1 porter for 2 trekkers to carry your luggage.
+You will have one porter for two trekkers to carry your luggage.
 The maximum weight per trekker is 15 kg, as we never overload our porters.
-You only take your valuables in your backpack.
-It includes your sleeping bag and down jacket.
-You can leave other items not required on a trek in our office or your hotel in Kathmandu or Pokhara.
+You only take your valuables in your backpack, including your sleeping bag and down jacket.
+You can leave other items not required on a trek in our office or at your hotel in Kathmandu or Pokhara.

 Manaslu Tsum valley trek

-People have never regretted getting into the Manaslu region.
+People have never regretted entering the Manaslu region.
 They have asked for another trek around even more beautiful places in the country.
-This trekking package of ours is completely organized and has been well–planned.
+Our trekking package is wholly organized and well–planned.

 The Tsum Valley Trek takes you to some of the most isolated places in the country.
 It passes through remote settlements meant for relaxation purposes.
 As you enter society, you’ll discover everything else and yourself with a completely different perspective.